 Investigate this balance which is marked in halves.
 If you had a weight on the left-hand 7, where could you hang two weights on the right to make it balance?

-Use the clues to work out how much liquid there is in each bucket.
+Use the information to work out how many gifts there are in each pile.

 Peter, Melanie, Amil and Jack received a total of 38 chocolate eggs.
-Use the information to work out how many eggs each person
+Use the information to work out how many eggs each person had.

 Using some or all of the operations of addition, subtraction, multiplication and division and using the digits 3, 3, 8 and 8 each once and only once make an expression equal to 24.